 - Be ready to eat and drink a lot

 If you’re traveling to Kansas, be ready to savor a lot of delicacies and varieties of cappuccino.
-You can try Sushi at Nara in the Crossroads District, or you can take an excursion to Messenger Coffee for a steamy cup of coffee.
+You can try Sushi at Nara in the Crossroads District of Kansas City, or you can take an excursion to Messenger Coffee for a steamy cup of coffee.

 - Rent a car